Galbally, County Limerick: History

 A number of archaeological sites and buildings in the Galbally area are included in the Record of Protected Structures.
 Among these is "Darby's Bed", a passage tomb which sits on a nearby hill in the townland of Duntryleague.
 It is cited in Irish legend as one of the places where Diarmuid and Grainne spent a night during their flight from the angry Fionn MacCumhaill.

 Also located just outside the village is Moor Abbey.
 This Franciscan friary was founded in the thirteenth century by Donach Cairbreach Ua'Briain.
-The only standing building from site is the friary's church, which was built in 1471.
+The only standing building from the site is the friary's church, which was built in 1471.
 The site had a tumultuous history, matching the ebbs and flows of Irish politics and religious freedoms, and was inhabited until 1748, though with periods of desertion.
 Present in the church is the remains of a tomb, which is perhaps that of the founder.

 In the centre of Galbally's village square is a statue of a soldier, erected in memory of named local volunteers who lost their lives during the War of Independence in 1921.
 The south side of the square was the site of a poor house during famine times.
 Charles Bianconi's carriages used to drive through the village, and the stables they used still stand on the north side of the village square.

 The Barons Massy of Duntryleague had their original seat in the area and their Charnel house (burial place) is still extant.
 The Massy's, an English family of Norman descent, received land in county Limerick in the Cromwellian plantation, and settled in Duntryleague, in the parish of Galbally.
 The family played a prominent role in the Anglo-Irish ascendancy class up to the 20th century.
 Their Summer house, Massy Lodge, stands near the neighbouring village of Anglesborough.

 Also located at Duntryleague are the remains of a Protestant church tower and a graveyard.
-A number of the graves are occupied by the Bennett family, who had owned nearby Gleneffy House Estate (also known as Castle Creagh) from the 1680s until the 1920s.
-William H Massy Bennett, a Justice of the Peace, was the last Bennett to live there.
-He died in 1920 and it was sold by his son George Latham Massy Bennett in an auction in July 1920.
+A number of the graves are occupied by the Bennett family, who had owned nearby Gleneffy House Estate (also known as Castle Creagh) from the Act of Settlement in 1662 until the 1920s.
+William H Massy Bennett, a Justice of the Peace, lived there until his death in 1920.
+After his death, it was sold by his son George Latham Massy Bennett in an auction held in Tipperary town hall in August 1920.
 In 1826 the Rev P Fitzgerald referred to Castle Creagh as "a very handsome seat of the Bennet family, now in ruins" in his History of Limerick.
 The current Gleneffy House was built for William's father, George Latham Bennett by the architect Charles Frederick Anderson in the 1850s, it stands on the site of the older castle, mentioned by the Rev Fitzgerald, and is located on the hillside of the Glen of Aherlow to the north of Galbally.
 It is now a private residence.